-IT policies aligned to international best practice are foundational to the security posture of an organisation.
-As a business evolves, compliance demands change and the threat landscape shifts, policies should be adjusted to accurately describe the expected level of protection of information and systems.
+IT policies aligned to best practice are foundational to the security posture of an organisation.
+As business evolves, compliance changes, and the threat landscape shifts, policy adjustments are often necessary to maintain the expected level of protection of information and systems.

 Promote Security Awareness

-User awareness of IT policies and of current threats should be driven through proactive campaigns, otherwise human error will make an organisation vulnerable.
+People are your best defence against cyber threats once educated and aware.
 Each organisation is different therefore awareness campaigns and training methods should be tailored to fit the culture and maturity of the business.